Ice Rule Engine Detailed Guide

 pack is the package that needs to be assembled before executing ice

-• confId trigger rule with any node ID as root
+• confId Trigger rule with any node ID as root

-• requestTime request time, default System.currentTimeMillis()
+• requestTime Request time, default System.currentTimeMillis()

-• roam put the parameters and other information required to execute the rule
+• roam Put the parameters and other information required to execute the rule

-• debug log printing, refer to DebugEnum The final debug executed is handler.debug|pack.debug
+• debug Log printing, refer to DebugEnum.
+The final debug executed is handler.debug|pack.debug

 Call the Ice method

-• void syncProcess(IcePack pack) is executed synchronously
+• void syncProcess(IcePack pack) Execute synchronously

-• List<Future<IceContext>> asyncProcess(IcePack pack) executes asynchronously and returns futures
+• List<Future<IceContext>> asyncProcess(IcePack pack) Execute asynchronously and return futures

 IceRoam